The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Introduction

 This paper is concerned with the study of partially and noisily observed dynamical systems.
 Filtering refers to the sequential updating of the probability distribution of the state of the (possibly stochastic) dynamical system, given partial noisy observations \cite{asch2016data,MR3363508,reich2015probabilistic}.
 The Kalman filter, introduced in 1960, provides an explicit solution to this problem in the setting of linear dynamical systems, linear observations and additive Gaussian noise \cite{kalman1960new}; the desired probability distribution is Gaussian and the Kalman filter provides explicit update formulae for the mean and covariance.
 The extended Kalman filter is a linearization-based methodology which was developed in the 1960s and 1970s to apply to situations beyond the linear-Gaussian setting \cite{jazwinski2007stochastic}.
 It is, however, not practical in high dimensions, because of the need to compute, and sequentially update, large covariance matrices~\cite{ghil}.
 To address this issue, the ensemble Kalman filter was introduced in 1994 \cite{evensen1994sequential}, using ensemble-based low-rank approximations of the covariances, and is a method well-adapted to high dimensional problems.
 The unscented Kalman filter, introduced in 1997, provides an alternative approach to nonlinear and non-Gaussian problems \cite{julier1997new}, using quadrature to approximate covariance matrices, and is well-adapted to problems of moderate dimension.
 The particle filter \cite{doucet2001sequential} is a provably convergent methodology for approximating the filtering distribution \cite{cricsan1999interacting,MR3375889}.
 However it does not scale well to high dimensional problems \cite{MR2459233,snyder2008obstacles}; this motivates the increasing adoption of ensemble Kalman methods.

 Over the last two decades ensemble Kalman filters have found widespread use in the geophysical sciences, are starting to be used in other application domains, and have been developed as a general purpose tool for solving inverse problems; for reviews of such developments see \cite{2022arXiv220911371C,evensen2009data,evensen2022data}.
-However, despite widespread and growing adoption, theory underpinning the use of ensemble Kalman filters is limited.
-In particular, proof that the methodology can correctly recover the desired filtering distribution is confined to the Gaussian setting \cite{le2009large}.
+Despite widespread and growing adoption, theory quantifying the accuracy of the ensemble Kalman filter, in relation to the true filtering distribution, is limited.
+Two exceptions are the important contributions \cite{le2009large,mandel2011convergence} which concern accuracy in the large particle limit in the setting where the underlying filtering problem is Gaussian.
+However, there is no proof that the ensemble Kalman methodology can accurately approximate the desired filtering distribution beyond the Gaussian setting.
 Indeed, in general the methodology does not correctly reproduce the filtering distribution; for examples and analysis in the setting of filtering and Bayesian inverse problems see \cite{apte2008bayesian,le2009large} and \cite{MR3400030} respectively.
 The aim of our work is to address this issue by proving accuracy of the ensemble Kalman filter beyond the Gaussian setting; specifically our analysis applies when the true filtering distribution is close to Gaussian, after appropriate lifting to the joint space of state and data.
 We perform the analysis for the mean field ensemble Kalman filter, focusing on quantifying the effect of the Gaussian approximation underlying the ensemble Kalman filter.
 We also study the Gaussian projected filter; this filter can be seen as a mean field version of the unscented Kalman filter.
 Both the ensemble and unscented Kalman mean field models are defined in \cite{2022arXiv220911371C}.